Colonia Dignidad, The Disturbing German Cult In Chile That Was Founded By Nazis And Child Abusers

 Today, Villa Baviera is a charming destination in the countryside of Chile.
-Tourists can enjoy the German architecture, feast upon German food, and wander the picturesque foothills nearby.
+Tourists can enjoy the German architecture, feast upon European food, and wander the picturesque foothills nearby.
 But it wasn’t always this way.
-Before becoming Villa Baviera, it was Colonia Dignidad, a violent sect and the site of terrible sexual abuse and torture.
+Before becoming Villa Baviera, it was Colonia Dignidad, the base of a violent sect and the site of horrendous sexual abuse and torture.

-Established in the 1960s by a former Nazi named Paul Schäfer, Colonia Dignidad was the site of violence and abuse for years.
-Schäfer ruled the sect with an iron fist, separating children from their parents, and installing cameras and microphones across the colony so he could keep an eye on his subjects.
-What’s more, Schäfer also struck a bargain with Chilean dictator General Augusto Pinochet, which transformed Colonia Dignidad into a torture chamber for Pinochet’s enemies.
+The colony was established in the 1960s by a former Nazi named Paul Schäfer.
+He ruled the cult with an iron fist, separating children from their parents and installing cameras and microphones across the 53-square-mile property so he could keep an eye on members.
+Schäfer also struck a bargain with Chilean dictator General Augusto Pinochet, transforming Colonia Dignidad into a torture chamber for Pinochet’s enemies.

-This is the story of Colonia Dignidad, the notorious German sect in Chile that became a beloved tourist attraction.
+This is the story of Colonia Dignidad, the notorious Nazi cult in Chile that became a beloved tourist attraction.

 The Nazi Origins Of Colonia Dignidad

 The story of Colonia Dignidad began with Paul Schäfer.
-Born in Siegburg, Germany, in 1921, he was a member of the Hitler Youth and became a Nazi medic during World War II.
-When the conflict ended with an Allied victory in 1945, Schäfer was able to avoid punishment for his Nazi ties by transforming himself as a Lutheran pastor.
+Born in Germany in 1921, he was a member of the Hitler Youth and became a Nazi medic during World War II.
+When the conflict ended with an Allied victory in 1945, Schäfer was able to avoid punishment for his Nazi ties by transforming himself as a Lutheran minister.

 Wandering the countryside and preaching about sexual abstinence, Schäfer soon gained a cult following and eventually established an orphanage in Siegburg.
-But in 1961, the authorities realized a sinister truth about Schäfer.
-Despite his sermons about sexual abstinence, Schäfer had been accused of molesting two boys at his orphanage.
+But in the late 1950s, the authorities realized a sinister truth about Schäfer.
+Despite his sermons about abstinence, he had been accused of molesting two boys.

-Because of this accusation — and fearful that his Nazi past would come to light — Schäfer fled to Chile with dozens of his followers.
+Because of this accusation — and fearful that his Nazi past would come to light — Schäfer fled to Chile with dozens of his followers in 1961.
 According to the Independent, he was assisted by an underground Nazi network in South America as well as pro-Nazi factions in the Chilean military.

-Schäfer bought 70 acres of land and established Colonia Dignidad (Colony of Dignity) an anti-Semitic, anti-communist cult some than 200 miles south of Santiago.
-And over the next several decades, terrible things would happen behind its barbed-wire fence.
+Schäfer bought a few thousand acres of land and established Colonia Dignidad (Colony of Dignity), an anti-Semitic, anti-communist cult some 200 miles south of Santiago.
+Over the next several decades, terrible things would happen behind its barbed wire fences.

 ‘Violence, Abuse, Exploitation, And Slave Labor’

-In the 1960s and 1970s, Colonia Dignidad had around 300 members.
-Their lives were tightly controlled by Paul Schäfer, whom his followers called Tio Permanente or “Our Eternal Uncle.”
+In the 1960s and ’70s, Colonia Dignidad had around 300 members.
+Their lives were tightly controlled by Paul Schäfer, whom his followers called “Tío Permanente,” or “Our Eternal Uncle.”

 A Sinister Sect/NetflixMembers of Colonia Dignidad, who lived their lives under Schäfer’s tight control.